lizhanmit/java-design-patterns/README.md

 ### Builder Pattern

+The purpose of this pattern is to allow the creation of an object in a simpler manner.
+It essentially deconstructs the parameters of a constructor and instead provides methods to supply each of the parameters.

+The benefit of this approach is that it allows you to declare methods with names that are suitable to the domain at hand.

-Create a complex object (it is Meal here) which contains simple objects (it is Item here), e.g. a field of the complex object is a collection of other simple objects.
+Create a **complex object** (it is Meal here) which contains simple objects (it is Item here), e.g. a field of the complex object is a collection of other simple objects.

+It is not applicable to simple objects.

 ![builder-pattern.jpg](img/builder-pattern.jpg)